Concordium/concordium.github.io/source/smart-contracts/tutorials/first-contract.rst

 for the contract state having to implement the ``Serialized`` trait from ``concordium-std``.

-Luckily the library already contains implementations for most of the primitives and standard types in Rust, meaning ``u32`` already implements the trait, so no more work is necessary for the state.
+Luckily, the library already contains implementations for most of the primitives and standard types in Rust, meaning ``u32`` already implements the trait, so no more work is necessary for the state.